kknd2104/copark86.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electronic and Information Engineering, Seoul National University of Science and Technology (SNUT), Seoul, Korea, 2012
+* Doctor of Science in Electrical Engineering and Computer Science, Nov 2019(expected) Commonwealth Scientific and Industrial Research Organisation (CSIRO), Brisbane, Queensland, Australia Queensland University of Technology (QUT), Brisbane, Queensland, Australia

-* M.S. in Jekyll, Github University, 2014
+* Master of Science in Electrical and Computer Engineering, Feb 2012 Sungkyunkwan University (SKKU), Suwon, Korea

-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* Bachelor of Science in Electronic and Information Engineering, Feb 2010 Seoul National University of Science and Technology (SNUT), Seoul, Korea

 Work experience
 ======